cedar-book/dev.bitshares.works-ts/core/wallet/import_account.md

 ## How to import a GUI-wallet account into CLI-wallet

 CLI and GUI wallet are two separated applications.
 They use separated ways to represent backups.
-You can currently only manually import keys from the GUI into the CLI.
+You can manually import keys from the GUI into the CLI to have a CLI-wallet.

 Your wallet private keys have extremely important roles.
 By importing your private keys to a new CLI-wallet, you can control your account funds from the CLI-wallet.

-First, find your private keys in your GUI-wallet
+### 1.Find your private keys in your GUI-wallet

 - Login to your GUI-wallet
 - Go to [Settings] – [Permissions].
 There are Active, Owner, and Memo tabs.
-- In the tab, click your public key (or the key image).
-It will open a form.
+- In the each tab, click your public key (or the key image).
+It will open a private key viewer.
-- On the form, click [Show], save your private key information to use later.
+- On the form, click [Show], (it might ask you to login) save your each private key and public key information to use later.

-Connect the CLI-wallet pointing it to a live node
+### 2.Connect to a CLI-wallet pointing it to a live node

+Example:

     ./programs/cli_wallet/cli_wallet --server-rpc-endpoint ws://localhost:8090
     Or